Archisha862/Fintwin/README.md

 To help users avoid emotional investment decisions, the platform includes **Behavioral Circuit Breakers** that provide timely prompts during periods of market volatility.

-For financial advisers, FInTwin highlights clients who may require attention, transforming wealth management from a reactive process into a proactive partnership.
+For financial advisers, WealthPulse highlights clients who may require attention, transforming wealth management from a reactive process into a proactive partnership.

 ---